itisjustlu/lara-migrations-generator/README.md

 This package will import all of your tables, column with their respectives foreign keys.

 ### How to install?
-The only thing you need to do is adding the following code to **app/Console/Kernel.php** inside the **protected $commands** var
+All you have to do is add the following code to **app/Console/Kernel.php** inside the **protected $commands** var
 ```
 \LucasRuroken\LaraMigrationsGenerator\Commands\LaraMigrationsGeneratorCommand::class,